Cheltenham Poetry Festival

-Cheltenham Poetry Festival is back for 2022, bringing a rousing programme of poetic events to the town this September.
+Cheltenham Poetry Festival is back for 2024, bringing a rousing programme of poetic events to the town this April, from readings and workshops to exciting spoken word slams.

 Hear from talented poets from Gloucestershire and beyond at this year's Cheltenham Poetry Festival.